How-to Make a Poured-in-Place Concrete Countertop

 Have questions?
 Get a Free Project Consultation

-Learn how to make pour-in-place concrete countertop; the pros and cons of poured-in-place concrete countertops and much more.
-Use our How-to and Video Tutorials for step-by-step instructions
+Learn how to make pour-in-place concrete countertops, the pros and cons of poured-in-place concrete countertops, and much more.
+Use our How-to and Video Tutorials for step-by-step instructions.

 Advantages of poured-in-place concrete countertops:

 1. Concrete countertops are very heavy; pour-in-place construction eliminates the need to move the countertop from one place to another.

 2. Air bubbles are only a problem around the edges of poured-in-place countertops minimizing the need for vibrating.

 3. Decorative aggregates such as glass or natural stone can be broadcast on the surface and troweled in.

 4. Easier to install the fiberglass net required for reinforcement.